Physician Assistant B.S./M.S. Admission Requirements

 - Three letters of recommendation (one from a science teacher).

-- An essay on why the student wants to become a Physician Assistant.
+- An essay on why you want to become a physician assistant.

 - SAT and/or ACT scores.

-- Health Care & PA Shadowing Form (not required, but highly recommended)
+- Health Care & PA Shadowing Form (PDF) not required, but highly recommended

 To be considered for the program, high school students must: